vgraman0/system-design-problems/core-concepts/caching.md

 # Caching

-Retrieving from a cache takes 100 nanos while an SSD read takes 1ms (10000x slower).
+Retrieving from a cache takes 100 nanos while an SSD read takes 1ms (10000x)

 ## Where to cache